vincentfusco/tt06_555/README.md

 (See Allen Holbert - CMOS Analog Circuit Design, or Baker - CMOS Circuit Design, Layout, and Simulation for descriptions of how this circuit works)

 Note: The transistor-level-implementation of my 555 circuit is different than what is actually inside of a 555 Timer.
-See section, "History" to see schematics of the original.
+See section, "History" for schematics of the original.

 ## Operation